nauam/Courses/docs/manual/project-settings.md

 ## Edit Nodes...
 This section lets you add and modify Node Resource Model Sources for the project.
 These sources contain the node definitions for the project.
-A default source will be defined listing the QW Control Host as a node as a result of the initial project creation.
+A default source will be defined listing the Rundeck Host as a node as a result of the initial project creation.
 You can configure additional Node Sources to gather all the node information relevant to this project.

 See [Node Sources](/administration/projects/resource-model-sources/) for more details.

 ## Node Enhancers

-Take advantage of the node enhancers that QW Control offers by adding them to your nodes.
+Take advantage of the node enhancers that Rundeck offers by adding them to your nodes.
 See [Node Enhancers](/manual/node-enhancers.md) for more details.

 ## Access Control
 Control access to the project with [ACL Policy GUI](/administration/security/acl-policy-editor.html) (Enterprise) or [Access Control Policy](/administration/security/authorization.html) files.